thias/glim/README.md

     xubuntu

-Any missing sub-directory will have the matching boot menu entry automatically disabled, so to skip any distribution, just don't create its directory.
+Any missing sub-directory will have the matching boot menu entry automatically disabled, so to skip any distribution, just don't create the directory.

 Download the right ISO images to the newly created directory.
-If you require different versions, or just part of a distribution, edit the appropriate `inc-*.cfg file`.
+If you require different versions, or just part of a distribution, edit the appropriate `boot/grub2/inc-*.cfg` file.

 Note that on 32bit computers, all 64bit entries will be automatically hidden.

 Special Cases
 -------------